 If you are a passionate chef and have purchased high quality kitchen knives, you want them to be cared for properly.
 Because only in this way can kitchen knives remain sharp in the long term and continue to be used for filleting and other purposes.
-Only with the right care do quality knives last a lifetime, so that this investment in high-quality kitchen utensils pays off.
-So take the following tips for handling your knives to heart.

 What matters when cleaning your knives